 Nearly 120 million people were displaced around the world in 2023, UNHCR report says

-The UN's agency for refugees, UNHCR, has released a reportthat shows almost 120 million people worldwide were forcibly displaced by the end of 2023, the twelfth year in a row that the figure has risen.
+Almost 120 million people worldwide were forcibly displaced in 2023, the 12th year in a row that figure has risen, according to a new report by the United Nations' refugees agency.

-That means that one in 69 people on the planet have been forced from their homes, and either displaced to elsewhere in their own country, or across an international border.
-Just a decade ago, that comparable ratio was just one in 125, meaning the proportion of the global population has almost doubled.
+That means 1 in 69 people on the planet have been forced from their homes, either displaced to other parts of their own country, or across an international border.
+Just a decade ago, that comparable ratio was just 1 in 125, meaning the proportion of the global population has almost doubled.

-There are multiple factors driving these annual increases, UNHCR Deputy High Commissioner, Kelly Clements, told NPR.
-"We've got wars and conflicts that wage on without a solution in places like Afghanistan, Syria, now Ukraine, Venezuela, Myanmar -- those are the protracted situations.
-And then we have new crises and new wars."
+There are multiple factors driving these annual increases, Kelly Clements, the deputy high commissioner for the U.N. refugee agency, UNHCR, told NPR.
+"We've got wars and conflicts that wage on without a solution in places like Afghanistan, Syria, now Ukraine, Venezuela, Myanmar — those are the protracted situations.
+And then we have new crises and new wars," says Clements.

-Among those new wars is the conflict in Gaza, which exploded into the world's consciousness in early October last year following the Hamas attacks in Israel, and has maintained global attention ever since, with around two million Palestinians facing some form of displacement inside the Gaza Strip.
-But another vast conflict has roiled the African nation of Sudan for more than a year now, with more than 10 million people having so far been forced from their homes.
+The conflict in Gaza, which exploded into the world's consciousness with the Oct.
+7 Hamas-led attack in Israel and the Israeli military campaign in Gaza, has displaced almost 2 million Palestinians, according to the U.N. agency that aids Palestinians, UNRWA.

+But another vast conflict has roiled the African nation of Sudan for more than a year now, with more than 10 million people having so far been forced from their homes, according to the U.N.'s International Organization for Migration.

 Several million Sudanese have sought shelter and security in neighboring countries, where they are officially recognized as refugees and — according to the new UNHCR report — join a global refugee population that is now larger than that of California at 43 million in total.

-Refugees and IDPs alike often rely on some form of international support for their food or shelter - whether that comes directly from the UNHCR, from other UN agencies, from non-profit groups or directly from foreign governments.
+Refugees and displaced people often rely on some form of international support for their food or shelter — whether that comes directly from the UNHCR, from other U.N. agencies, from nonprofit groups or directly from foreign governments.
 But Clements says only very few of them try to travel far from their homes.

-"People tend to stay very close to their communities, close to their countries, the majority are in neighboring countries," says Clements, an American national who has worked for the United Nations and U.S. State Department for more than thirty years.
-"The majority of forcibly displaced are in low- and middle-income countries, so these are communities and countries -- governments -- that don't have enormous capacity to be able to receive tens of thousands, hundreds of thousands, and in some cases, millions of people in addition to meeting their own citizen’s needs."
+"People tend to stay very close to their communities, close to their countries, the majority are in neighboring countries," says Clements, a U.S. citizen who has worked for the United Nations and U.S. State Department for more than 30 years.
+"The majority of forcibly displaced are in low- and middle-income countries, so these are communities and countries — governments — that don't have enormous capacity to be able to receive tens of thousands, hundreds of thousands, and in some cases, millions of people in addition to meeting their own citizen’s needs."

-UNHCR was established following the Second World War to help with the rehousing of the many millions of people who had been made homeless during that years-long conflict, and it now operates across dozens of countries worldwide.
+UNHCR was established following World War II to help with the rehousing of the many millions of people who had been made homeless during that years-long conflict, and it now operates across dozens of countries worldwide.

 Over the course of 2023, the total number of people who found themselves forcibly displaced from their home for any one of several reasons — persecution, conflict, violence, human rights violations or public disturbances — increased by 8.8 million.